grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/after_20_points_train.png
   :width: 49%

 As you can see, the performance overall continues to improve.
-There are occasional drops, likely due to a queried point being in a part of the search space that has yet to be explored and causing local points to change label abruptly; however, they bounce back almost immediately.
+There are occasional drops, likely due to a queried point being in a part of the search space that has yet to be explored and causing local points to change labels abruptly; however, they bounce back almost immediately.

 Saving your model
 ----------------------------

 Now that the model has reached a suitable performance for us to apply it to new and unseen data, it is important that we save it for reusability and portability.

-Well, the good news is that after each iteration of active learning, astronomicAL automatically saves a copy of your model inside the :code:`models/` directory in the form :code:`label-Classifier_QueryStrategy.joblib`.
+Well, the good news is that after each iteration of active learning, AstronomicAL automatically saves a copy of your model inside the :code:`models/` directory in the form :code:`label-Classifier_QueryStrategy.joblib`.
 This gets overwritten at each iteration, so it is always the most up-to-date.
 However, when you require something more permanent, you can use the :code:`Checkpoint` button.

 .. image:: ../../images/training_tutorial_AL_28.png